-In 1999, Landstar's truck turnover ratio was 53%.
-A significant portion of this turnover was attributable to independent contractors who had been independent contractors with the Company for less than one year.
+In 2000, Landstar's truck turnover ratio was 60%.
+A significant portion of this turnover was attributable to independent contractors who had been independent contractors with the Company for less than one year and terminations initiated by the Company for safety-related compliance issues.
 Management believes that factors that tend to limit turnover include the Company's extensive agent network, the Company's programs to reduce the operating costs of its independent contractors and Landstar's reputation for quality, service and reliability.
 Management believes that a reduction in the amount of available freight may cause an increase in truck turnover.